eight04/cjs-es/README.md

   If `importStyle` is a function, it will only be called once for each `moduleId` if needed.

   If `exportStyle` is a function, it will only be called once if needed.

+* `nested` - By default, only top-level nodes are analyzed and transformed.
+To analyze the entire tree, set this to true.

 * `warn` - the transformer uses `warn` function to emit a warning.
 If `warn` is not set then the transformer will print the message to the console using `console.error`.